A Majorization Order on Monomials and Termination of a Successive Difference Substitution Algorithm: General successive difference substitution - KSDS

-Obviously, there is a trivial result reflecting the relationship between trivially positive (negative) and PSD: $1^\circ$ If a form $f$ is trivially positive, then $f\in$PSD. $2^\circ$ If a form $f$ is trivially negative, then $f \notin\ $PSD.
+There are two obvious results describing the relation between trivially positive (negative) and PSD: \begin{enumerate} \item If a form $f$ is trivially positive, then $f\in$ PSD. \item If a form $f$ is trivially negative, then $f \notin$ PSD. \end{enumerate}